jasonwei20/chinese-nlp-preprocessing/README.md

 3. Run `python frequency_distribution.py` (slight modification of https://github.com/johnsonice/Chatbot_hred/blob/master/seq2seq/data_util/combine_datas.py) to generate a frequency distribution of the words and word groups.
 In particular, we are interested in `bad_words`, the set of words with less than median frequency.
 This reads in the txt files in `/no_names_data` and outputs `/processed2/vocab.p`.

 4. Run `python delete_low_freq_words.py`.
 This reads in `bad_words` and deletes lines that contain any of them.
 Effectively, we reduced our vocabulary size by 50%.
 The input is the txt files `/no_names_data` and the output is txt files in `/filtered_data`.
+This probably has terrible runtime, worse than step 1.
+Took ~140 seconds to process 24 MB of data on one file, which translates to roughly 1.5 hours to process one gigabyte of data, but will probably be slower with a larger vocabulary.

 So the final processed data is in the folder `/filtered_data`.

+Total run time: terrible, but should be able to process 10 GB of data in a day or two if I had to guess.

 Lots of code from https://github.com/johnsonice/Chatbot_hred.